jpedro/jpedro.github.io/stuff.md

 [even turning paranoid](https://www.bbc.com/future/article/20170526-inside-the-quietest-place-on-earth),
 desperately compensating for the lack of it.
 It's a marvel!

-All this to say, **we need more boredom**.
-Our societies don't allow much room for this.
+**We need more boredom**.
+Our societies don't allow much room for it.
 Everyone seems too busy, all the time.
 We all have a list of things we want to read, test somewhere.
 Probably on pinned browser tabs.
-Hard to reach that magical moment where the brain spontaneously starts to look for patterns (whether they are real or immaginary is another story).
-Also, stress halts those lighting bulbs popping randomly in the shower.
+Hard to reach that magical moment where the brain spontaneously starts to look for patterns (real or immaginary).
+Also, stress halts those lighting bulbs from popping randomly in the shower.

 Students in schools that have no homework perform better.
 Companies with 4+ weeks of paid vacations and countries with free wealthcare are not